Weekly Spelling Activities and The Test

 Another big concern for teachers with modifying spelling activities and spelling tests is the spelling dictionary and worries about the students running out of words to put on their lists.
 Students should be adding words to these dictionaries every time they ask you how to spell a word.
 If they spell a word incorrectly on a science test, write it in the dictionary.
 You can add content words to their dictionaries.
 Don’t let students keep their spelling dictionaries in their desks or take them home!
 Many teachers will have bins for spelling dictionaries, and students add words once a day during spelling activities.
 They have notecards on their desks where they write the words they need to add to their dictionaries.

-Making Spelling Meaningful for ALL Students
+This post is part of the series: Making Spelling Meaningful for ALL Students

 - Solve Your Spelling Problems: Create Individualized Spelling Lists